andrelabbe/ByteCoin-io/README.md

 I might carry on...

-How I did create the 'pdf' since I di not want to use the 'online' solution.
+How I did create the 'pdf' since I did not want to use an 'online' solution.

 I use Inkscape on my mac.
 One file with all my 'icons' saved as 'svg'